Johnnytoobadman/School_District_Analysis/PyCitySchools_Analysis_Challenge.md

 after:
 ![__](https://github.com/Johnnytoobadman/School_District_Analysis/blob/main/PNG%20Files/School%20Summary%20DataFrame.png)

-### How Does replacing the ninth graders math and reading scores affest Thomas High School's performance relative to other schools.
+### How Does replacing the ninth graders math and reading scores affect Thomas High School's performance relative to other schools.
 As stated earlier by nullyfying the THS 9th graders scores the scores for THS changed slightly down.
 Other schools scores remained unchanged.

 before Math: